jigpu/linuxwacom-wiki-archive/wiki/Sysfs.md

 libudev method
 --------------

-You can also use libudev to find this information programmatically.
+You can also use libudev to find the serial number programmatically.
 The output below is from the first example at
 <http://www.signal11.us/oss/udev/> <code>